Costa Rica is one of the most popular destinations in the world to retire.

 Table of Contents

-The Pros of Living in Costs Rica
+The Pros of Living in Costa Rica

 It’s Very Affordable

+Costa Rica’s cost of living is incredibly affordable.
 Housing is low, even in coastal areas and the city center.
+Food, utilities (except for electricity), and social activities are cheap.

 It’s Got A Universal Healthcare System